By using this site, you agree to the Privacy Policy and Terms of Use.

 What specific AMR activities will receive funding?

-The AMR allocation will support expansion of surveillance networks, laboratory capacity building, antimicrobial stewardship programs, and research into new diagnostic tools.
-Priority will be given to low- and middle-income countries with limited AMR infrastructure.
+According to the WHO Assembly daily update, the AMR allocation will support expansion of surveillance networks, laboratory capacity building, antimicrobial stewardship programs, and research into new diagnostic tools, with priority given to low- and middle-income countries.

-The Assembly’s budget approval signals a renewed commitment to global health security and multilateral cooperation in addressing shared health threats.
-As implementation begins, the focus will shift to ensuring effective coordination between WHO headquarters, regional offices, and country-level programmes to deliver measurable improvements in global health outcomes.
+The Assembly’s budget approval signals a renewed commitment to global health security and multilateral cooperation in addressing shared health threats, as reflected in the WHO Assembly discussions of 22 May 2026.

 Source: Seventy-ninth World Health Assembly – Daily update: 22 May 2026